ethanselzer/react-hover-observer/README.md

 `className` : String [optional] - A CSS class to be applied to the div rendered by react-hover-observer.

 `hoverDelayInMs` : Number [optional] - Milliseconds to delay hover trigger.
 Defaults to zero.
+See the [hoverDelayInMs example](http://codepen.io/ethanselzer/pen/KmJXLR) for more.

 `hoverOffDelayInMs` : Number [optional] - Milliseconds to delay hover-off trigger.
 Defaults to zero.

 `onHoverChanged`: Function [optional] - Called with named argument `isHovering` when isHovering is set or unset.
+See the [onHoverChanged example](http://codepen.io/ethanselzer/pen/MmLmYE) for more.

 `shouldDecorateChildren` : Boolean [optional] - Defaults to true.
 Optionally suppress decoration of child components by setting this prop false.